voken1/docs/guide/shadowrocket.rst

 .. _guide_for_shadowrocket:

-Hot to use AutoSSR by Shadowrocket on iOS
+How to use AutoSSR by Shadowrocket on iOS
 =========================================

 How to subscribe :ref:`autossr` in `Shadowrocket`_ on iOS